Jay Z is 50! Celebrate by exploring his one—and only—movie role

 He was also supposed to be in the film for more than two minutes total.

 Production for State Property started in 2001, the same year that Jay Z released his chart-topping album The Blueprint, which he followed the next year with the double album The Blueprint 2: The Gift & The Curse.
-At this time, Roc-A-Fella Records, which was founded in 1995, was seeing notable success with its other artists: In 2000, Beanie Sigel’s The Truth hit no. 5 on the Billboard charts.
-Cam’ron’s 2002 Come Home with Me peaked at no. 2.
+At this time, Roc-A-Fella Records, which was founded in 1995, was seeing notable success with its other artists: In 2000, Beanie Sigel’s The Truth hit No. 5 on the Billboard charts.
+Cam’ron’s 2002 Come Home with Me peaked at No. 2.
 Memphis Bleek and DJ Clue’s albums The Understanding and The Professional 2, respectively, were certified gold.
 Not to mention, Rocawear had just launched in 1999 and was rapidly becoming the go-to streetwear brand.

 Suffice it to say, Jay Z was a busy mogul in the making.
 “He was supposed to have a bigger role, but he was Jay Z,” Abbott says.
 “Jay Z was an artist.
 Jay Z was an executive.
 So we ended up splitting that role with Damon.”

-Jay Z’s character in State Property ended up becoming both the cool-as-ice kingpin Untouchable J and his slightly goofy no. 2 Boss Dame.
+Jay Z’s character in State Property ended up becoming both the cool-as-ice kingpin Untouchable J and his slightly goofy number-two Boss Dame.

 “[Jay has] always been easy to direct.
-He’s very smart guy, and he’s very witty.
+He’s a very smart guy, and he’s very witty.
 He sets his persona based off of whatever the scene is.
 But we weren’t really sure when he was coming,” Abbott says.
 “So it would be like a rumor like that Jay is going to come to set and then I have to sort of make up a scene.
-We weren’t 100% percent sure.”
+We weren’t 100% sure.”

 Boss Dame’s comic relief does lighten an otherwise dramatic, hyper-violent plot—but that levity seems out of place in many ways.
 Dash apparently ran with that vibe, directing the sequel, State Property 2, which Abbott, who wasn’t asked back to direct, describes as a riff on Guy Ritchie’s crime comedy Snatch.